Elisabet Ney Museum: History

-Until 1973 the Ney museum emphasized the exhibition of contemporary art.
-From July 1980 to November 1982, the museum was closed for restoration and the installation of a climate-control system, after which the museum began to reconstruct the studio as it was used by Ney.
 In 2007 the museum commissioned a master plan for restoration of the grounds.
 Part of this plan has been completed, including planting wild flowers and prairie grasses around the building to better resemble the appearance of the grounds in Ney's time.

 In 2017 the city of Austin announced a planned restoration of the museum's frame, windows, and doors to improve the building's climate control and a restoration of the property's historic wall and gate.
 Other planned improvements include a new bridge across Waller Creek, which cuts through the Ney property, and the formation of a supporters group, Friends of the Ney.
-Recently, the museum has again returned to a focus on contemporary art more than Ney and her work, and holds numerous public events and art exhibitions annually.
+Recently, the museum has again returned to a focus on contemporary art and artists, particularly women and non-binary artists, and holds numerous public events and art exhibitions annually.

+In December 2024, the museum closed to the public for renovation, including restoration of original doors and windows, upgrades to HVAC, roof repairs, and installation of a new pedestrian bridge across Waller Creek.